Table of Contents

 LDS-based intelligent navigation system

 Both models have a «head» where the LDS (laser distance sensor or lidar) is hidden.
-It scans the surrounding and with the help of a powerful processor and SLAM algorithms creates a detailed house map (layout).
+It scans the surroundings and with the help of a powerful processor and SLAM algorithms creates a detailed house map (layout).
 Thanks to this technology, the robot always knows its location, where it has already cleaned and where needs to clean.
 Also, it reduces cleaning time by building the most efficient z-shaped path and preventing the robot to go over the same spots twice.

 Unlike robots that don't have mapping and randomly move around until the battery is out of charge, the Roborock navigates efficiently.
 It moves back-and-forth in straight lines methodically covering the cleaning area based on the map it created.